Here at Air & Grace, we're passionate about supporting other small businesses.

 Every product is handmade in my living room in Ayr.
 I create headbands, skirts, sweatshirts, and accessories.

-Tell us a little bit about how The Prince's Trust has supported you?
+Tell us a little bit about how The King's Trust has supported you?
 Are there any big challenges have they helped you overcome?

 I was worried about the legal aspects of business, as starting a business in France requires paperwork, accounting notions, etc...
 What did I need to start a small business here?

-"The Prince's Trust reassured me in my business journey..."
+"The King's Trust reassured me in my business journey..."

-As a Young Ambassador with The Prince's Trust, what advice would you give to other young entrepreneurs who are looking for support as they get started?
+As a Young Ambassador with The King's Trust, what advice would you give to other young entrepreneurs who are looking for support as they get started?

 I would tell them that no man is an island, so it's okay to ask for help.
 One thing that I was surprised with in my journey, is the amount of free information and help there is for entrepreneurs here in the UK.